nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Fate Distortion

   **Note:** Strategies below are if you do the correct order of Islands.
 If you don't do the correct order you're screwed.
 (Vita Duos's starting element is Volcano instead of CurePlus)
-  * Do the islands in the order: Upper Right, Lower Left, back to where we started.
+  * Do the islands in the order: Rightmost island, Leftmost island, Initial island.
 (Counter Clockwise)

 #### Vita Unus (2375/7)